-- (a) a title which must give the name of the council district for which the development plan document is prepared and indicate whether it is a plan strategy or a local policies plan, and - (b) a sub-title which must indicate the date of the adoption of the development plan document.
+- a title which must give the name of the council district for which the development plan document is prepared and indicate whether it is a plan strategy or a local policies plan, and - a sub-title which must indicate the date of the adoption of the development plan document.

 We note that the date of adoption of the development plan documents is not provided.
-The date provided is 2030.
-We acknowledge the draft status of the documents at this stage but request that this is corrected prior to formal adoption of the DPD.
+We acknowledge the draft status of the documents but request that this is provided prior to formal adoption of the DPD.

-Part 4 Regulations (2)& (3) set out that a development plan document must contain a reasoned justification of the policies contained in it and that the policy and justification text should be readily distinguishable.
-The Council has provided justification text associated with each proposed policy, however this should be considered alongside detailed comments on the soundness of the proposed policies, contained within the remainder of this representation.
+Part 4 Regulations (2) & (3) set out that a development plan document must contain a reasoned justification of the policies contained in it and that the policy and justification text should be readily distinguishable.
+The Council has provided justification text but this should be considered alongside detailed comments on the soundness of the proposed policies, contained within the remainder of this representation.